jfjelstul/LEGO-Star-Wars-analysis/README.md

 LEGO’s minifig-inclusion strategy has changed significantly over time.
 There has been a dramatic increase in the proportion of sets that directly depict conflict by including protagonists and antagonists in the same set.

-LEGO’s change in strategy affects the play experience for kids.
+LEGO’s change in strategy affects the play experience for children.
 If you're working with a limited budget, it's now easier to get minifigs from opposing factions — on average, you don't have to buy as many sets.
 This may be good for children who want to have both protagonists and antagonists to play with, but it also encourages a play experience that is more explicitly centered around the conflicts depicted in the source material.